lamianicole/lamianicole/README.md

 Enjoy exploring!

 At the moment, I’m focused on applying and deepening the knowledge I’ve gained through smaller projects.
-This approach allows me to build confidence and refine my skills along the way.
+This approach allows me to build confidence and refine my skills along the way:
+HTML, CSS, JavaScript, TypeScript, React

 <!--
 **lamianicole/lamianicole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.